Superlinear Lower Bounds Based on ETH

 \begin{theorem} Any $L \in \dtiwi(n,\log(n))$ is reducible to logarithmically many instances of $\logcircsat$ in essentially-linear time by a Turing machine. \end{theorem}

 \begin{proof} Let $L \in \dtiwi(n,\log(n))$ be given.
 Let $V \in \dtime(n)$ denote a verification language for $L$ with input string universe $U \in \dtime(n)$.

 Let an input string $x \in U$ of length $n$ be given.
-By Theorem~\ref{theorem:circuits}, we can compute\comment{an $n$ input\footnote{Since $L$ and $V$ are over a ternary alphabet, the input strings are encoded into binary before being fed into the Boolean circuits.
-Therefore, $C$ will actually have slightly more than $n$ input bits to account for encoding $x$ in binary.}} a Boolean circuit\footnote{Since $L$ and $V$ are over a ternary alphabet, the input strings are encoded into binary before being fed into the Boolean circuits.} $C$ for $V$ with at most $O(n \cdot \log(n))$ gates in essentially-linear time on a Turing machine.
+By Theorem~\ref{theorem:circuits}, we can compute a Boolean circuit\footnote{Since $L$ and $V$ are over a ternary alphabet, the input strings are encoded into binary before being fed into the Boolean circuits.} $C$ for $V$ with at most $O(n \cdot \log(n))$ gates in essentially-linear time on a Turing machine.
 In the following, let $[\log(n)]$ denote $\{1,2,\dots,\lfloor \log(n) \rfloor\}$.
 Now, we construct a family of circuits $\{ C_i \}_{[\log(n)]}$ such that for each $i \in [\log(n)]$, $C_i$ is obtained by fixing the characters of $x$ into the circuit $C$ so that only $i$ input bits remain where these input bits are associated with the first $i$ placeholders within $x$.
-Therefore, the circuit $C_i$ has at most $\log(n)$ inputs and at most $O(n \cdot \log(n))$ gates.
+Therefore the circuit $C_i$ has at most $\log(n)$ inputs and at most $O(n \cdot \log(n))$ gates.
 It follows that $x \in L$ if and only if there exists $i \in [\log(n)]$ such that $C_i$ is satisfiable. \end{proof}